Q+A

 In what ways does Inauguration Day 2025 symbolize the resilience or fragility of American democracy?

-As the United States marked the inauguration of its 47th President, President Donald J. Trump, on January 20, 2025, the nation stands at a historic crossroads.
-In this Q & A, The Ash Center sat down with Director, Archon Fung, to discuss his thoughts on the significance of this occasion and what to expect during this pivotal moment in U.S. history.
+As the United States marked the inauguration of its 47th President, Donald J. Trump, on January 20, 2025, the nation stands at a seminal crossroads.
+In this Q+A, the Ash Center sat down with Director and Winthrop Laflin McCormack Professor of Citizenship and Self-Government Archon Fung to discuss the significance of this occasion and what to expect during this pivotal moment in U.S. history.

 Especially in these divided times, Inauguration Day is an especially important marker of one of the most valuable qualities of electoral democracy: the peaceful transfer of power from one leader and party to another.
 After the protests and violence of January 6th, 2020; the refusal of many Congressmen to certify those election results, and widespread denial of the 2020 election results, we know now that peaceful and orderly succession is not something Americans can take for granted.